rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 * Memorize the list( by using Anki or other flash card tools)
 * Pratice using the mental lattice by using examples and simuations(with predefinited answer)

-It definite not seems easy , but I am convinced the efford will be worth it.
+It definite not seems easy , but it seems doable and I will try to follow this methodology to replicate what Charli Munger have done.

 The good thing is, Charlie Munger mentions there are only roughtly 100 mental models in his lattice work of mental models,  and he mentioned some of them already.